-Scientists from the National Space Centre and the University of Leicester have designed the QUID, short for Quasi Universal Intergalactic Denomination (QUID).
+In 2007, Scientists from the National Space Centre and the University of Leicester designed the Quasi Universal Intergalactic Denomination (QUID).
 It was a proposed ‘space currency’ used for inter-planetary transactions.

 The American dollar

-The American dollar is shrouded in conspiracy theories, because of the dozens of weird symbols across it, like the Masonic "all seeing eye", a hidden spider, and a secret skull & crossbones.
+The American dollar is shrouded in conspiracy theories, because of the dozens of weird symbols across it.
+Take, for example, the Masonic ‘all-seeing eye’, a hidden spider, and a secret skull and crossbones.

-Somalia has a tradition of producing colourful and oddly-shaped coins of all sorts, from guitars to animals, motorbikes and foreign flags.
+Somalia has a tradition of producing colourful and oddly-shaped coins of all sorts, from guitars to animals, motorbikes and international flags.